MJawass/comptia-A--study-guide/index.md

-# CompTIA A+ Comprehensive Study Course
+# Welcome to MJ's CompTIA A+ Study Guide

-Welcome to your all-in-one CompTIA A+ (220-1101 & 220-1102) study guide!
+Welcome to your all-in-one CompTIA A+ (220-1101 & 220-1102 - 1st n 2nd test) study guide!
-_Last updated: August 2025_
+_Last updated: August 20th 2025_

 ## Course Structure